Tornadoes of 2025: May 2–4 (Europe)

+May 4 (Guadeloupe)

+On the afternoon of May 4, a rare tornado struck parts of Baie-Mahault on the French Caribbean island of Guadeloupe, producing localized structural damage in the residential neighbourhood of Belcourt.
+Strong, concentrated winds uprooted trees, blew debris across streets, and damaged roofs and light structures in several homes.
+Fire and rescue services were deployed to the area to assist residents and begin damage assessments as the storm passed through.
+No fatalities were reported, and French authorities placed the island under an orange weather alert for heavy rain and thunderstorms as conditions remained unstable following the event.

 May 8 (China)

-A strong tornado struck Qidong County in Hengyang, Hunan Province.
+An EF1 tornado struck Qidong County in Hengyang, Hunan Province.
 Two people were killed when their house collapsed, and several more were injured.
 Six houses collapsed and more than 100 were damaged.

 May 8–9 (Brazil)

 On May 8, two tornadoes touched down in Rio Grande do Sul.
 The next day, a wide tornado struck Erval Grande, being officially rated an EF2 by the PREVOTS group.
 The event lasted about 15 minutes, damaging around 285 homes, displacing 55 families, and overall affecting over 1,000 people.
 The storm also wrecked power lines and blocked roads with fallen trees.
 The mayor declared a state of emergency, and relief efforts provided shelter and supplies.
 Additionally, a tornado struck Palmitos in Santa Catarina, killing one man when a tree hit him.
 Another damaging tornado was confirmed in Santo Amaro da Imperatriz.